 6 crucial factors how attendees decide to attend your event

-In order to increase your number of congress attendees, it is essential to understand the decision-making process, that every attendee goes through before attending an event.
-In this article, which is based on a paper published by Mair/Thompson (2008) we show you the 6 most important factors influencing your attendees in their decision whether they will come or not.
+In order to increase your number of congress attendees, it is essential to understand why people attend events and the underlying decision-making process.
+In this article, which is based on a paper published by Mair/Thompson (2008) we show you the 6 most crucial factors influencing your attendees in their decision whether they will attend or not.

 1. Personal/professional development

 The planned event must address an added value for potential attendee.
 This added value is mostly driven by personal/professional development.
 Therefore, your congress has to provide enough added value for your attendees to let them achieve further personal development.
 This can be specific knowledge about a topic, new contacts or just being part of a bigger community.

 Personal development is something you can perfectly address with the quality of your program and the speakers.
 Further you can think about workshops for community building.
 The entire conference program plus additional add-ons must be easily accessible on your web page and the value for the attendees as clear as possible.
 The more your attendees can personally develop themselves at your congress, the higher the chances for registration.

 Another crucial thing is networking opportunities.
 It’s very important to communicate how huge the audience is and what the attendee can expect in terms of networking.
 It might be helpful to add an exhibitor list or to promote how many attendees have already registered.
 Further, matchmaking sessions can lower the fear of first contact and help them to engage.

 If you got the first two steps right, you made already a huge step and sparked the attendee’s interest

 One of the biggest obstacles in the decision-making process are costs.
 It strongly depends if attendees have their own budget or need to ask for approval within their organization.
 The consequences of the latter are that attendees need to know how much money they need for attending the event.
 The main shares of total costs consist of event entrance fees, travelling and accommodation expenses.